• Share this on:

 Organic olive oil

-To market olive oil as organic in Europe, the olives must be grown according to organic production methods under European legislation.
-Growing and processing facilities must be audited by an accredited certifier before exporters can put the European Union’s organic logo on the bottle, as well as the logo of the standard holder, for example, Naturland in Germany or Agriculture Biologique in France.
+To market olive oil as organic in Europe, processed olives must be grown using organic production methods.
+Growing and processing facilities must be audited by an accredited certifier before exporters can place the European Union’s organic logo on the packaging, as well as the logo of the standard holder, for example, Soil Association in the United Kingdom and Naturland in Germany.
+A specific niche opportunity to sell organic olive oil at a higher price is to follow the rules of the biodynamic certification of Demeter.

 Ethnic certification

-Islamic dietary laws (Halal) and Jewish dietary laws (Kosher) propose specific restrictions in diets.
-If you want to focus on the Jewish or Islamic ethnic niche markets, consider implementing Halal or Kosher certification schemes.
+The Islamic dietary laws (Halal) and the Jewish dietary laws (Kosher) impose specific dietary restrictions.
+If you want to focus on Jewish or Islamic ethnic niche markets, you should consider implementing Halal or Kosher certification schemes.

 Tips: